Jaanam Samjha Karo

-The movie was shot in many parts of West London including Heathrow, Slough and Windsor.
+The movie was shot in many parts of West London including Heathrow, Hounslow and Hayes.
 It did average business at the box office.

 Plot

-Chandni (Urmila Matondkar), a lower-class talented night club singer and dancer at Daniel's (Sadashiv Amrapurkar) club, but in fact happens to be religious, and well mannered, lives an unfortunate life with her three aunts (Bindu, Navneet Nishan, Kannu Gill), who dominate her life, and with a weak maternal grandmother.
+Chandni (Urmila Matondkar), a lower-class, talented night club singer and dancer at Daniel's (Sadashiv Amrapurkar) club, who also happens to be religious, and well mannered, lives an unfortunate life with her three aunts (Bindu, Navneet Nishan, Kannu Gill), who dominate her life, and with a weak maternal grandmother.
 She dances for a living because it is the only way she can support her poor family and she hopes to give her nieces an education.
 Besides, she believes in her dream that a prince charming will come in her life and marry her.

 On the other hand, Rahul (Salman Khan), a young wealthy womanizer makes plans to go to Paris with Monica (Monica Bedi) but learns that his 45-day break is over in London and has to fly to India to learn business with his secretary Tubby, who is managing his grandfather's business.
-At a temple, Chandni talks to a hermit girl (Deepshikha) who directs her to a Rahul who appears to take his grandfather, a disguised Tubby, to the temple, only to woo the hermit girl.
+At a temple, Chandni talks to a hermit girl (Deepshikha) who directs her to Rahul who appears to take his grandfather, a disguised Tubby, to the temple, only to woo the hermit girl.
 Rahul gives her a note asking her to leave all and elope with him.
 Rahul disappears, leaving Tubby to take a beating.
 One night while singing, Chandni meets Rahul and falls in love with him.
 Rahul feels attracted to her but he does not take her seriously.
 He intends to treat her just like any of his other girlfriends and only wants to have a short affair.
-However, after a mistaken impulse of kissing Chandni turns out bad for Rahul, he realizes Chandni is not like the girls he had met and he tries to mend things sending a gift to Chandni, but it is rejected by Chandni as she feels as if Rahul keeps following her.
+However, after a mistaken impulse of kissing Chandni turns out bad for Rahul, he realizes she is not like the girls he had met and he tries to mend things sending a gift to Chandni, but it is rejected by her as she feels as if Rahul keeps following her.